erik-adelbert/aoc/2022/README.md

 resulting code a vintage-ish look and feel.

 ## Day 2
-There two efficient ways to solve today challenge: either the solution should precompute all possible outcomes and match inputs against them or devise a scoring formula that is fast enough to be computed on the fly while parsing inputs.
+There is two efficient ways to solve today challenge: either the solution should precompute all possible outcomes and match inputs against them or devise a scoring formula that is fast enough to be computed on the fly while parsing inputs.